 E. Demotion for Disciplinary Reasons

-An employee demoted for disciplinary reasons, when just cause exists, shall be placed at that step in the grade for his or her demoted class deemed appropriate by the Director of Employee Relations.
+An employee demoted for disciplinary reasons, when just cause exists, shall be placed at that step in the grade for their demoted class deemed appropriate by the Director of Human Resources.

 F. Demotion in Lieu of Layoff